 Used this guide and loved it?

 I would love it so much if you could leave a review down below!
-Also please tag me or send me a photo on instagram it seriously makes me day seeing your creations!
+Also please tag me or send me a photo on instagram it seriously makes my day seeing your creations!
 Feel free to get in touch any time to ask me questions, I love chatting pasta with you!

 Ingredients

-1 x batch fresh egg pasta dough
+- 1 x batch of my easy homemade pasta dough

 Instructions

-- Cut into 25 - 28cm lengths and sprinkle evenly with course semolina.
+- Cut into 10-11 inch (25 - 28cm) lengths and sprinkle evenly with coarse semolina.

 - Fold each end in to meet in the middle (definitely check out photos above!).